inumerics/parser/readme.md

 # Parser Generator

-A parser generator simplifies the development of programs such as calculators and compilers by defining the source code for reading input text.
-The generator takes a user defined grammar and develops tables that describe which functions to call when parsing the input.
+A parser generator simplifies the development of programs such as calculators and compilers by writing the source code for parsing input text.
+The generator takes a user defined grammar and develops tables that describe which functions to call when reading the input.
 These tables along with the user provided functions are compiled together to build the final program.

 A common way to define a context free grammar is the Backus-Naur Form.
 The